fabien-h/acta/docs/api-internals.md

 ## Acta.hasState

-To check if a state exists; return true if it does, false if it does not.
+To check if a state exists, return true if it does, false if it does not.

 Most of the time `Boolean(Acta.getState('ACTA_STATE_KEY'))` return the same value.
 But they are not equivalent.
 If a state exists but its value is `false`, `null`, `0` or `undefined`, `hasState` returns true.